stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

    ```

    The value for the `pathname` field is the Git repository HTTPS URL.

 1. Run the following command to subscribe to the `sample-kube-resources-git` channel:

    ```shell
    kubectl apply -f ./examples/git-channel/12-subscription.yaml
    ```

-   When you review the `./examples/git-channel/12-subscription.yaml` file, the subscription has the following annotations.
+   When you review the `./examples/git-channel/12-subscription.yaml` file, the subscription has the following annotations:

    ```yaml
     annotations: